In order to convict you of impaired driving, the Crown must prove the following elements of the offence beyond a reasonable doubt:

 Even if the charges proceed and you are found guilty, a good defence lawyer can greatly reduce the severity of the consequences for you.

 Our lawyers are experienced with impaired driving cases and have achieved acquittals for our clients in even the most hopeless situations.
-Our high success rate speaks for itself; it’s beneficial to have one of our meticulous impaired driving lawyers in your corner.
+Our high success rate speaks for itself; it is beneficial to have one of our dedicated impaired driving lawyers in your corner.

-How can I help defend impaired driving charges in Edmonton?
+How can I help defend impaired driving charges in Saskatchewan?

 If you have been charged with impaired driving, the following actions can help your lawyer build a strong defence: